The Price You Got to Pay to Be Free

 The Price You Got to Pay to Be Free is an album by the Cannonball Adderley Quintet recorded, in part, at the 1970 Monterey Jazz Festival.

+Overview

 A portion of the performance is memorialized in the 1971 Clint Eastwood movie Play Misty For Me.
 Additional "live in-studio" tracks were recorded the following month at the Capitol Records Tower, in Hollywood, to stretch the Monterey material into a double album.
 The album features Adderley with brother Nat Adderley, Joe Zawinul, Walter Booker and Roy McCurdy and guest appearances by Bob West and Cannon's 15-year-old nephew Nat Adderley Jr. who wrote and performed the gospel-influenced protest title song.

+Chart performance

+The album peaked at No. 169 on the Billboard Top LPs in early 1971, during a two-week stay.

 Reception

 The Allmusic review by Richard S. Ginell awarded the album 3½ stars and states: "Cannonball was a populist at heart, and his generosity of spirit shines through this often deliciously diverse album, which ranges wildly from flat-out soul to Brazilian music to a cautious toedip into the avant-garde....
 This is a fascinating contemporary snapshot of the Quintet, whose later recordings are too casually dismissed these days."